If in the "Frames" option, use the buttons at left to move

 have? --

 but expect little or no action.
-However, E-Bay Safe Harbor will
+However, E-Bay will

 investigate allegations concerning possible Bid Shilling and Bid

-Shielding as these scams are a serious breach of the E-Bay rules.
-Still
+Shielding and opther serious breaches of the E-Bay rules.
+The

 be sure and file a complaint directly with that organization.
 This may